syndesisio/syndesis/app/ui-react/README.md

 To run for just one package, run `$ yarn test` from within the package directory.

-We use [react-testing-library] and [Jest] for unit tests.
-Test coverage is provided by [Istanbul], which comes built into Jest.
+We use [react-testing-library](https://github.com/testing-library/react-testing-library) and [Jest](https://jestjs.io/) for unit tests.
+Test coverage is provided by [Istanbul](https://github.com/gotwarlost/istanbul), which comes built into Jest.
 Coverage reporting is enabled with the `--coverage` flag.

 You can find the configuration settings for Jest in `./packages/ui/package.json` under the `jest` prop, or under `./syndesis/package.json`.

 #### E2E testing

-To run all E2E tests, run the following from the [`./syndesis`](syndesis) dir: `$ yarn e2e`
+To run all E2E tests: `$ yarn e2e`

 To run E2E tests directly in the terminal (and record results): `$ yarn e2e:terminal`

 Cypress will check the `baseUrl` you have configured, which should be your app server.
 If it cannot load it, it will not validate and will not run.
 The `baseUrl` is defined in [`./syndesis/cypress.json`](syndesis/cypress.json).

-E2E tests are written using [Cypress] and live in the [`./syndesis/cypress/integration`](syndesis/cypress/integration) directory.
+E2E tests are written using [Cypress](https://www.cypress.io/) and live in the [`./syndesis/cypress/integration`](syndesis/cypress/integration) directory.
 Fixtures are fixed sets of data loaded from files, and they can be found in [`./syndesis/cypress/fixtures`](syndesis/cypress/fixtures).

 You can find the configuration settings for Cypress under [`./syndesis/cypress.json`](syndesis/cypress.json).

 #### Integration testing

-Given that true integration tests would require extensive mocking of the app, we instead have a BE recorder/replayer that will resemble integration tests as closely as possible, using [Cypress].
+Given that true integration tests would require extensive mocking of the app, we instead have a BE recorder/replayer that will resemble integration tests as closely as possible, using Cypress.

 The `syndesis` dev server interacts with a given API via a proxy set up by CRA, records the responses, and allows you to replay those responses for later use (i.e. in tests).
 Recordings are stored in [`./syndesis/tapes/[value of the syndesis-mock-session request header]full/api/path/xxx.json5`](syndesis/tapes).